decretist/Dissertation/Chapter1/school-faculty-university.md

 in progress, the focus of academic canonists shifted away from Gratian and toward the new jurisprudence of papal decretals.
 Scholarly attention devoted to the *Decretum* after 1190 tended to focus on improving its utility as a teaching text.
-[Johannes Teutonicus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a303) (c.1170-1245) compiled more than a half century's worth of accumulated gloss commentary on Gratian into the *Glossa Ordinaria* between 1214 and 1217,[@weigand_development_2008, 82-86] and [Bartholomeus Brixiensis](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a050) (fl.1234-1258) revised the ordinary gloss between 1234 and 1241.[@weigand_development_2008, 88-91] The interest of thirteenth century teachers and students centered on a new advanced second course in canon law taught from the five successive compilations of papal decretals that were edited into their final, definitive, form, the *Decretales Gregorii IX*, by Raymond de Peñafort in 1234.
-The *Decretum* retained its status as a classic textbook, but never again held the intellectual attention of the discipline in the way it had during the second half of the twelfth century.
+Between 1214 and 1217, [Johannes Teutonicus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a303) (c.1170-1245) compiled more than a half-century's worth of accumulated commentary on Gratian into the *Glossa Ordinaria*,[@weigand_development_2008, 82-86] and [Bartholomeus Brixiensis](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a050) (fl.1234-1258) revised the ordinary gloss between 1234 and 1241.[@weigand_development_2008, 88-91] By then, the interest of thirteenth century teachers and students centered on a new advanced second course in canon law taught from Raymond de Peñafort's *Decretales Gregorii IX* (1234), edited from five earlier compilations of papal decretals that had become a teaching library of decretal law.
+The *Decretum* retained its status as a classic textbook but never again held the intellectual attention of the discipline in the way it had during the second half of the twelfth century.

 [^1]: "By the first decade of the thirteenth century the private
     schools of canon law had become part of the corporate structure